Background pattern

 BLOOD CLOTS IN A VEIN

-The risk of a blood clot in a vein is greater during the first year of taking a combined hormonal contraceptive for the first time.
-The risk may be greater if you restart taking a combined hormonal contraceptive (the same medicine or a different medicine) after a break of 4 weeks or more.
+The risk of having a blood clot in a vein is higher during the first year you take a combined hormonal contraceptive for the first time.
+The risk may also be higher if you start taking a combined hormonal contraceptive (the same medicine or a different one) after an interruption of 4 weeks or more.

 After the first year, the risk decreases, but it is always slightly higher than if you were not taking a combined hormonal contraceptive.

-When you stop using Dolna, your risk of a blood clot returns to normal in a few weeks.
+When you stop using Dolna, your risk of having a blood clot returns to normal within a few weeks.

 The risk depends on your natural risk of VTE and the type of combined hormonal contraceptive you are taking.